Device-independent randomness expansion against quantum side information: Theory of Device-Independent Quantum Randomness Expansion

 The collection of channels in the above definition represent the sequential interaction with the devices that occurs during the first four steps of the protocol from the main-text.
 In particular, as the inputs to our devices are chosen independently, the second condition trivially holds for any collection of channels we could use to implement the protocol.
 Similarly, the nature of the systems imposed by the first condition is also satisfied by any channel implementing our protocol, $A_i$ are the outputs for round $i$, $B_i$ are the inputs for round $i$ and $X_i$ is the recorded score for round $i$.
 We may also view EAT channels as \emph{quantum instruments}, i.e., for the channel $\M_i$ there is a collection of trace non-increasing completely positive maps $\{\M_i^{ab}\}_{ab}$ with $\M_i^{ab}:\S(R_{i-1}) \to \S(R_i)$ such that for a state $\rho \in \S(R_{i-1})$ we have

 where $x(a,b)$ is a deterministic function of the inputs and outputs and $\tr[\M_i^{ab}(\rho)] = p(a,b)$.

-\begin{definition}[Frequency distribution] Let $\rho_{\gr{X} R}$ be a CQ state.
+\begin{definition}[Frequency distribution] Let $\rho_{\mathbf{X} R}$ be a CQ state.
 Then we define

-and use $\freq_{\gr{X}}$ to refer to the induced probability distribution. \end{definition}
+and use $\freq_{\mathbf{X}}$ to refer to the induced probability distribution. \end{definition}

 Let $\P$ denote the set of all probability distributions over the possible outputs of the score register $X$.
-Similarly, let $\Q$ denote the set of probability distributions over the possible outputs of the score register $X$ that could arise from the application of an EAT channel to some state.
-Formally, we define
+Given a set of channels $\mathfrak{S}$ whose outputs include a register $X$, we define $\Q_{\mathfrak{S}}$ to be the set of probability distributions over the possible outputs of the score register $X$ that could arise from the application of a channel from the set $\mathfrak{S}$ to some state.
+[Note that no other properties are assumed about $\mathfrak{S}$, so different channels in the set could have different input spaces, for instance.] \begin{definition}[Achievable distributions] For a set of channels, $\mathfrak{S}$ whose outputs include a register $X$, the set of achievable score distributions is defined by

-where $\rho_{RR'}$ is a joint state of two finite dimensional quantum systems, $\M$ is an EAT channel acting on the system $R$ and $\M(\rho_{RR'})_X$ denotes the state after applying $\M$ and tracing out all systems apart from the score system $X$.
+where $\M(\rho)_X$ denotes the state after applying $\M$ and tracing out all systems apart from the score system $X$. \end{definition}